CLANCY OVERELL | Editor | CONTACT

 This announcement comes months after the Bathurst Regional Library in New South Wales’ central-west announced it’s intention to fit out aisles A-K with poker machines, in an attempt to not only raise funds ahead of council merging, but to also encourage locals to take their children to the library.

-He says this is a new step towards making up the losses that NSW is to expect following his decision to ban greyhound racing across the state, and in turn handing off the heritage-listed CBD race track of Wentworth Park to the Hillsong Church.
+She says this is a new step towards making up the losses that NSW is to expect following the brief decision to ban greyhound racing across the state, in a failed attempt to hand off the heritage-listed CBD race track of Wentworth Park to the Hillsong Church.

 “It’s a step in the right direction to keep our women safe,”